d3/d3-format/README.md

 Want to get rid of that ugly 0.30000000000000004 on your axis?
 Or to group thousands and use fixed precision to display currency, such as $1,240.10?
 Or perhaps you want to display only the significant digits of a particular number?

 You’ve come to the right place.
-Formatting numbers for human consumption is the purpose of the d3-format module.
+Formatting numbers for human consumption is the purpose of the d3-format module, which is modeled after Python 3’s [format specification mini-language](https://docs.python.org/3/library/string.html#format-specification-mini-language) ([PEP 3101](https://www.python.org/dev/peps/pep-3101/)).
 For example, to create a function that zero-fills to four digits, say:

 ```js
 var zeroPad = format("04d");